MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 1. Right-click the webpage and then select **Inspect**.
 DevTools opens in the browser.
 Click the **Sources** tab (or the **More tabs** button and then **Sources**).
 In the **Page** tab within the **Sources** tool, click `to-do.js`.
 The JavaScript file opens.
 <!-- todo: screenshot -->

-1. Scroll down to the `addTask` function and then click to the left of a line number to set a breakpoint.
+1. Scroll down to the `addTask` function and then in the first line in the function, click to the left of the line number to set a breakpoint.
 <!-- todo: screenshot -->

 1. In the webpage, enter a task, such as **Buy milk**, and then press `Enter`.
-The in-browser DevTools debugger pauses on the breakpoint:
+The in-browser DevTools debugger pauses on the breakpoint that you set, and displays values for variables that are in the current scope:

    ![Debugging in Microsoft Edge DevTools Sources tool](./get-started-images/devtools-sources-tool-browser.png)

 1. Refresh the page to reset the debugger.

-Next, to get additional debugging functionality,<!-- todo: eg, list --> and to use the rich environment of Visual Studio Code, we'll open the DevTools **Sources**<!--no, fix--> tool in Visual Studio Code, using the Microsoft Edge DevTools extension for Visual Studio Code.
+Next, to get additional debugging functionality,<!-- todo: eg, list --> and to use the rich environment of Visual Studio Code, we'll use the debugger of Visual Studio Code, while using the Microsoft Edge DevTools extension for Visual Studio Code, specifically the **Edge DevTools: Browser** tab and the **Elements** tool in the **Edge DevTools** tab.

 <!-- ====================================================================== -->
 ## Step 5: View the Success page and the tools

-At first, we won't create a launch.json file and which will load demo to do in the embedded browser.
+At first, we won't create a `launch.json` file and which will load demo to do in the embedded browser.
 We'll just explore the extension's DevTools UI in Visual Studio Code by using the default, **Success** webpage.

 1. In Visual Studio Code, in the Activity Bar, click the **Microsoft Edge Tools** (![Microsoft Edge Tools icon](./get-started-images/microsoft-edge-tools-icon.png)) button.
 The **Microsoft Edge Tools** pane opens.

    ![Launch Instance button of the DevTools extension](./get-started-images/launch-instance-button.png)

 1. Click the **Launch Instance** button.
+This starts the debugger of Visual Studio Code.
+Several UI areas open:

+   *  The **Edge DevTools** tab (pane) opens.
+You can move this tab.
-The **Edge DevTools** tab and the **Edge DevTools: Browser** tab open in separate panes, showing the **Success** webpage (not the Demo To Do web app yet):
+   *  The **Edge DevTools: Browser** tab (pane) opens, displaying the default, **Success** webpage (not the Demo To Do web app yet).
+You can move this tab.
+   *  The Debug toolbar.
+You can drag this toolbar to move it.
+Sometimes debug launch configurations are listed in the Debug toolbar.
+   *  When not headless mode, Microsoft Edge browser window opens, in addition to the **Edge DevTools: Browser** tab (pane) in Visual Studio Code.
+We're not using headless mode here.
+   *  In the **Debug Console**, output text is displayed: **Hello from the startpage!**  That string is defined in the `<script>` section in the startpage `index.html` file such as (on Windows): `file:///C:/Users/myusername/.vscode/extensions/ms-edgedevtools.vscode-edge-devtools-2.1.1/out/startpage/index.html`, by the JavaScript statement `console.info('Hello from the startpage!')`, which you can get to quickly by clicking the line number link in the Debug Console.

    ![DevTools extension initial view](./get-started-images/devtools-extension-initial-view.png)